 |Conference 10-Party Release||#77|

 |Last Number Redial||##|

 UAB has developed several options for internal electronic communications.
 Please review the following instructions to determine the appropriate method of communication to best serve your purposes in compliance with UAB guidelines.

-The eReporter, an electronic newsletter, is companion to the print UAB Reporter and is the recommended alternative to sending mass e-mails.
-It is distributed twice-weekly to all UAB faculty and staff and subscribers.
+The eReporter, an electronic newsletter, is a companion to the UAB Reporter site and the recommended alternative to sending mass e-mails.
+It is distributed twice weekly to all UAB faculty and staff and subscribers.
 To submit news and/or information for publication, use the publicity request form online at www.uab.edu/reporter.
 Deadlines are Monday and Thursday at 10 a.m. for publication on Tuesdays/Fridays.